 Apple will periodically release bug fixes for the iPhone SE and you’ll want to make sure you, and your device, are prepared before initiating the download.

 You’ll also want to dig into feedback and fixes from iPhone SE users, particularly right after a new iOS update is released.
 There are a few places to do that.

 How to Fix iPhone SE Problems

-If you run into trouble on your iPhone SE your first instinct might be to contact Apple, schedule an appointment to see a Genius, or take the phone into your local carrier store.
+If you run into trouble on your iPhone SE your first instinct might be to contact Apple or your carrier.
 These are all options, good options, but you might be able to fix the issue from the comfort of your home or office.

 Before you get in contact with Apple or your carrier, take a look at our list of fixes for common problems.
 It offers fixes for the most common problems.

 If you can’t find a fix on our lists your next move should be a quick look at Apple’s discussion forums.
 There are a ton of knowledgable people over there and they might have the perfect solution to your issue.

 If the company’s online customer support can’t help you, it’s time to take your phone in to a physical store.
 If you have an Apple store close to you that’s open, make a Genius Bar appointment.